pbeshai/vis-utils/README.md

   - the upper left corner (rx1, ry1)
   - the bottom right corner (rx2, ry2)

+Note that it is assumed that the top Y value is less than the bottom Y value.

 **Parameters**

 - **rect** *(Number[][])* The rectangle, a pair of two points